nginetechnologies/sceneri-common/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/nginetechnologies/sceneri-common/.github%2Fworkflows%2Fworkflow.yml)
 [![Discord](https://img.shields.io/discord/842853727606013963?style=plastic&logo=discord&logoColor=white&label=Discord&link=https%3A%2F%2Fdiscord.gg%2Fsceneriapp)](https://discord.gg/sceneriapp)

-This is the Common API (aka standard library) of the [Sceneri](http://sceneri.com) game / interactive media engine supporting creation & play of 2D and 3D experiences on and for any device.
+This is the standard library used to build the [Sceneri](http://sceneri.com) game / interactive media engine supporting creation & play of 2D and 3D experiences on and for any device.
 This API drives the low-level core of Sceneri, and does not include the engine itself.

 The common library is routinely tested on:
 - Windows (x64)